Kernel-Elastic Autoencoder for Molecular Design: Discussion

-In summary, KAE allows the integration of the strengths of both VAE and AE frameworks in applications to molecular design.
+KAE allows the integration of the strengths of both VAE and AE frameworks in applications to molecular design.
 The KAE loss, with hyperparameters $\lambda$ and $\delta$, controls varying degrees of VAE and AE features as needed for the specific applications.

-It was found that in the context of molecule generation, KAE outperformed VAE approaches in terms of generation validity without the need for additional chemical knowledge-based checks, while achieving reconstruction performance close to 100\% accuracy akin to an AE model.
-The KAE generative performance is further enhanced through beam search decoding.~\cite{graves2012sequence,bengio2013advances,guo2023beam} In the context of conditional generation, we found that CKAE generates molecules that exhibit excellent correlation with the input condition, including molecules with a desired property (e.g., specific value of PLogP, or reward value upon docking to a specific binding site of a biological target).
+In the context of molecule generation, KAE outperformed VAE approaches in terms of generation validity without the need for additional chemical knowledge-based checks, while achieving reconstruction performance near 100\% accuracy akin to the AE.
+With beam search decoding ~\cite{graves2012sequence,bengio2013advances,guo2023beam} multiple candidates per latent vector can be derived.
+This enriched KAE's generation diversity and validity.
+In the context of conditional generation, CKAE generates molecules that exhibit excellent correlation with the input condition, including molecules with a desired property (e.g., specific value of PLogP, or reward value upon docking to a specific binding site of a biological target).

+In the constrained optimization task, the CKAE model exhibits significant improvements, with an average increase of 7.67 $\pm$ 1.61 PLogP units.
+CKAE achieves a 100\% success rate, indicating that modifications leading to higher PLogP values were successfully achieved for all molecules within the defined similarity constraints.
+This improvement surpasses directly searching from the training dataset by over 65\%.
+The comparison to ``Random Search'' shows the strength of KAE's accurate reconstruction which makes searching around the molecules much more efficient.

-CKAE achieves state-of-the-art performance in molecular design, outperforming direct search from its training dataset by over 65\% in PLogP constrained optimization, and 6.8\% in molecular docking.
-Validation of the top-scoring CKAE-generated molecules with Glide~\cite{halgren2004glide,friesner2006extra}, reveals that they consistently outperform those from the training dataset as well as those from a curated dataset of structurally similar tautomers, demonstrating robust performance of CKAE and high quality of the CKAE-generated molecules.
-More generally, KAE and CKAE architectures should exhibit powerful generative capabilities with potential applications to solution search by generation in a wide range of problems with pair-wise labeled datasets.
+Using Glide~\cite{halgren2004glide,friesner2006extra}, the validation for CKAE's generated high binding affinity candidates reveals that they consistently outperform those from the training dataset as well as all structurally similar tautomers, demonstrating CKAE's ability of extrapolation and the quality of the generated molecules.

+As demonstrated in this article, KAE can be used to tackle docking problems with binding affinity and constrained optimization with PlogP.
+Similar but unlimited to the context of molecule designs, KAE can be effectively employed to address a wide spectrum of problems, especially for those that are labeled as sample-property pairs.